anyemelody/MeiSketch/README.md

 ## How to use
 The effect is written in GLSL and [canvas-sketch](https://github.com/mattdesl/canvas-sketch) for printing use cases.
 All original files are in `src` folder.
-If you download the `src` folder for local use,
+Download the `src` folder for local use,

 command to preview the effect:

 `canvas-sketch index.js --open`

 to print the effect: cmd+s